larrybotha/everything/resources/courses/Clearer Thinking - A question of evidence - Bayes Theorem.md

 - a theory may be strongly or weakly supported by evidence, strongly or weakly contradicted by evidence, or have no correlation with evidence

+According to probability theory, **this is the only question that can accurately evaluate the strength of evidence**

+The degree to which the evidence supports or contradicts the theory is important - one should take with a pinch of salt evidence that only mildly supports or contradicts a theory, whereas one should pay attention to evidence that strongly supports or contradicts a theory

+### incorrect phrasings

+- How likely is this evidence given that my theory is true?
+    - assumption that the theory is true - no place to consider that the theory is false

 ### example

 - let's assume we have a sample of 15 people, 5 of which exhibit symptom X